 Difference Between Normal Data and Excel Table Format

-Before understanding excel table format we need to understand the difference between the normal table and excel table format.
+Before understanding the excel table format, we need to understand the difference between the normal table and excel table format.

 There is a lot of difference between the normal data and excel table format.
 Below are the two differences